- News & Events

 What types of development create the greatest tax revenue for New Hampshire communities – suburban sprawl and big box stores, or dense, downtown development?
 In New Hampshire, property taxes are the key revenue source for local governments.
 Tax rates, land use and land value from one end of town to the other often vary in surprising ways.

-On Wednesday, January 20 at 6:30 PM, Joe Minicozzi of Urban 3 will analyze property tax revenues in two southwest region communities of Keene and Peterborough in an engaging, free webinar for residents and public officials.
-Register for the event here.
+On Wednesday, January 20 at 6:30 PM, Joe Minicozzi of Urban 3 analyzed property tax revenues in two southwest region communities of Keene and Peterborough in an engaging, free webinar for residents and public officials.
+WATCH VIDEO RECORDING

 By using data to create 3D visualizations, Urban 3’s analysis reveals the potential for improving the fiscal health of these communities.
 The visuals present a clear and data-driven understanding of the economics of place.
 With these 3D depictions of its data, a community has a tool to make public policy adjustments, with the goal of creating long-term financial resiliency.

 Joseph Minicozzi, AICP is the principal of Urban3, which looks at how land is used and affects tax productivity.
-He is an urban planner who utilizes new ways to think about and visualize land use, urban design, and economics.REGISTER NOW!
+He is an urban planner who utilizes new ways to think about and visualize land use, urban design, and economics.WATCH NOW